Graham913/Engineering_4_Notebook/README.md

 ### Reflection

-This assignment was quite easy, remember if then statements are good for countdowns.
+This assignment was quite easy, remember if else statements are good for countdowns that have two things that you want it to do.
 Make sure to use two equal signs in your if then statements as well as double checking if you have colons in the right places.
 My code didn't work until I put While True: pass in it so if your code doesn't work try that.

 ## Launch Pad Part 3 (button)